Acting Around Change: How Psychology and Drama Transform Lives in Youth Justice

 One young man always volunteered to play the aggressor in drama exercises — until he was asked to play the vulnerable role instead.
 For the first time, he said: "That’s what it feels like all the time."
 It wasn’t anger.
 It was fear.

-They can change because psychology met them where they were, through creativity, safety, and story.
+None of the young people changed because someone demanded it.
+They can change because these psychology-informed practices met them where they were, through creativity, safety, and storytelling.

 Psychology applied through drama